like-minded individuals could come together and learn from each other while also looking for ways to advance the conversation at a macro-level.

 “The nimbleness and lack of rigidity of how MHC interprets its role was helpful in staying within the broad definition of this equity-focused collaborative, but zeroing in on discussions that needed to be had and support that needed to happen to small businesses that were not getting support from other groups,” -Table Partner

 When Mile High Connects decided to close its doors, it was in recognition that our founding mission of preserving affordability near transit in the Denver area had been accomplished.
 Our efforts allowed us to mobilize resources and residents, impact policy, and invest in inspirational community projects, while creating and strengthening collaboration among diverse partners.

-MHC’s steering committee used its final resources to support community-based organizations doing work in our legacy neighborhoods, investing $250,000.
-Each organization that received MHC investments is committed to sharing cross-cutting issues and solutions in mitigating displacement pressures borne out of their work: West Denver, East Colfax, Montbello, & Southwest Adams County.
+MHC’s steering committee used its final resources to invest over $250,000 to support community-based organizations doing work in our legacy neighborhoods: West Denver, East Colfax, Montbello and Southwest Adams County.
+Each organization that received MHC investments is committed to sharing cross-cutting issues and solutions in mitigating displacement pressures borne out of their work.

 Mile High Connects Last Stop | A Journey of Community Impact 2022